-Shrinkage currently represents a critical challenge for retailers, directly impacting their profitability and operational efficiency.
-With advancements in intelligent detection, stores now have precise and actionable data, transforming security into a genuine performance lever.
+Shrinkage today represents a critical challenge for retailers, directly impacting their profitability and operational efficiency.
+With advancements in intelligent detection, stores now have precise and actionable data, transforming security into a true lever for performance.

-Among these solutions, key performance indicators (KPIs) play a central role.
-They enable detailed activity analysis, anomaly detection, and optimized resource allocation.
+Among these solutions, Key Performance Indicators (KPIs) play a central role.
+They enable detailed analysis of activity, detection of anomalies, and optimization of resource allocation.

-When used correctly, KPIs—such as the number of alerts per day, per hour, or per camera, global alert plans, heatmaps, and reaction times—offer a clear vision of vulnerabilities and actionable levers to effectively reduce shrinkage, while preserving the customer experience.
+When used effectively, KPIs—such as the number of alerts per day, per hour, or per camera, global alert plans, heatmaps, and reaction times—offer a clear vision of vulnerabilities and levers for action to effectively reduce shrinkage, while preserving the customer experience.

-By analyzing this data, managers can adjust their strategies: reinforcing physical presence at critical times, optimizing agent rotations, or reorganizing teams to cover sensitive periods.
+By analyzing this data, managers can adjust their strategies: reinforce physical presence at critical times, optimize agent rotation, or reorganize teams to cover sensitive periods.
 Observation over several weeks also allows for the detection of recurring trends, anticipation of activity peaks, and planning of human resources accordingly.

-Thus, the KPI for alerts per day and per hour becomes a truly strategic tool, driving continuous improvement in shrinkage prevention.
+Thus, the KPI of alerts per day and per hour becomes a true strategic tool, driving continuous improvement in shrinkage prevention.

 Cameras play a crucial role in any surveillance system, but not all areas of a store present the same level of risk.
 This is where the analysis of suspicious gestures by Oxania comes in.

-By identifying the cameras generating the most useful alerts, security managers can quickly pinpoint areas that require priority monitoring.
-A camera showing a high number of alerts can signal a sector prone to theft attempts, an area of poor visibility for teams, or even a flaw in the store's layout.
+By identifying the cameras generating the most useful alerts, security managers can quickly pinpoint priority areas for surveillance.
+A camera showing a high number of alerts may indicate a sector prone to theft attempts, an area with poor visibility for teams, or a flaw in the store's layout.

-Conversely, a total absence of alerts can also reveal a blind spot in the camera network coverage.
+Conversely, a complete absence of alerts can also reveal a blind spot in the camera network's coverage.
 Thanks to this analysis, managers can reposition certain equipment, add additional cameras, or reinforce human resources in strategic locations, while optimizing existing investments.

 🛒 Global Alert Plan: An Intelligent Overview

-The global alert plan is a true aid for in-store security management.
-By overlaying alert points on a detailed map of the establishment, managers gain an immediate overview.
+The global alert plan is a real aid for in-store security management.
+By superimposing alert points on a detailed map of the establishment, managers gain an immediate overview.

-This visual representation helps identify red zones requiring increased vigilance, as well as understand the dynamics of suspicious gestures associated with shoplifting.
-A concentration of alerts near an exit, a sensitive aisle, or an area of low visibility can lead to rethinking the store layout, repositioning staff, or adjusting certain procedures.
+This visual representation allows for the identification of red zones requiring increased vigilance, but also for understanding the dynamics of suspicious gestures associated with shoplifting.
+A concentration of alerts near an exit, a sensitive aisle, or an area of low visibility can lead to rethinking the store's layout, repositioning staff, or adjusting certain procedures.

 The global plan also facilitates internal communication, making information clear, visual, and accessible to all.
 Thanks to this incident heatmap, decisions become faster, more collaborative, and more effective, reducing shrinkage and enhancing the fluidity of daily operations.